-- a) Danger: Black on a white background. - i) This may be placed on a board with a minimum dimension of 600mm wide X 600mm high. - ii) This board should be display one hundred (100) metres before a road crossing, marshal point, timed control, refuel or service area, and extreme change of terrain. - iii) Alternately a caution can be identified by numerous "Day-Glo" stickers forming a "Xmas Tree" to indicate danger.
+- 8.4.1 Danger: Black on a white background. - a) This may be placed on a board with a minimum dimension of 600mm wide X 600mm high. - b) This board should be display one hundred (100) metres before a road crossing, marshal point, timed control, refuel or service area, and extreme change of terrain. - c) Alternately a caution can be identified by numerous "Day-Glo" stickers forming a "Xmas Tree" to indicate danger.

-- b) STOP Sign: White on a red background. - i) Hexagonal shaped with a minimum dimension of 300mm wide X 300mm high. - ii) This sign should be placed on a board with a minimum dimension of 600mm wide X 600mm high. - iii) This board must be placed at road crossings, marshal points, light check controls and time controls.
+- 8.4.2 STOP sign: White on a red background. - a) Hexagonal shaped with a minimum dimension of 300mm wide X 300mm high. - b) This sign should be placed on a board with a minimum dimension of 600mm wide X 600mm high. - c) This board must be placed at road crossings, marshal points, light check controls and time controls.